ppsahu/Cypress-Automation-Linq-Assessment/README.md

 # To see the results -

-Go to Actions -> Click on "fixed yml file" (2nd from last) -> checks for all 5 files
+Go to Actions -> Click on the latest commit -> Click on cypress run -> scroll below and see the results

 Or Check the screenshots below for each file-